BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 # Potential Applications
-There are many potential applications of this add-in.
+There are many potential applications and use cases of this add-in.

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)